hertie-data-science-lab/ds01-infra/TODO/_TODO.md

 - [ ] when fully set up: delete the setup scripts (in the /opt/scripts/system)

 # Miscellaneous
-# Miscellaneous

 # Partitioning & GPU allocation
 - [x] I set up 3 MIG instances: Claude thought this was 2g.20gb profile each, but actually I have NVIDIA A100-PCIE-40GB -> so need to update this
 - [x] Set up MIG vs MPS?
 - [x] I set up 3 MIG instances: Claude thought this was 2g.20gb profile each, but actually I have NVIDIA A100-PCIE-40GB -> so need to update this
 - [x] Set up MIG vs MPS?
-- [ ] implement GPU allocation properly
+- [x] implement GPU allocation properly
-- [ ] I set up so that total GPUs allocated hard limit -> change it so that the user limits apply to the containers they can spin up (but not the number of containers total)? or maybe leave it so they have total limit -> means they have to close running containers
+- [x] I set up so that total GPUs allocated hard limit -> change it so that the user limits apply to the containers they can spin up (but not the number of containers total)? or maybe leave it so they have total limit -> means they have to close running containers
-- [ ] currently my resource allocation is by GPU -> instead, it should be by MIG partition (?) -> rename in the resource-limits.yaml to max_mig
+- [x] currently my resource allocation is by GPU -> instead, it should be by MIG partition (?) -> rename in the resource-limits.yaml to max_mig
-- [ ] scripts/docker/mlc-create-wrapper.sh - Needs GPU allocator integration!!!!
+- [x] scripts/docker/mlc-create-wrapper.sh - Needs GPU allocator integration!!!!
     - 4. Wrapper Script Integration
     - The mlc-create-wrapper.sh still needs updates to:
         - Call gpu_allocator.py with priority
         - Show graceful error messages
         - Check container limits
         - Register release hook
-- [ ] check, is max_mig_per_user
+- [x] check, is max_mig_per_user
-- [ ] check: idle timeout -> how do i set it so that users can run training runs in background, but that it checks when it's done and shuts it if nothing happening?
+- [x] check: idle timeout -> how do i set it so that users can run training runs in background, but that it checks when it's done and shuts it if nothing happening?
 - [ ] Dynamic MIG configuration
    - Auto-partition GPUs based on demand
    - Reconfigure MIG profiles on-the-fly